edusu/sui-swap/README.md

 This will start the server and the three clients.

 Manual Usage
 You can also run it manually using cargo run.
-For the server, use:
+First copy .env.example into .env (or decalre env vars manually) For the server, use:

 ```bash
 cargo run -- -s